Wreaking/calculator/README.md

 *Include screenshots of the calculator in action to showcase its functionality.*

-## Contributions

-Contributions are welcome!
-If you have suggestions for improvements or new features, feel free to open an issue or submit a pull request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.